RadonCoding/binsafe/README.md

 ### 1. Obfuscator

 #### Analysis
-- **Disassembly**: the binary's code section is disassembled and partitioned into basic blocks by tracing all reachable control flow.
+- **Disassembly**: the binary's code section is disassembled and partitioned into basic blocks by tracing all reachable control flow or by scanning for explicit inline markers as shown in the [examples](https://github.com/RadonCoding/binsafe/tree/main/examples).

 #### Virtualization
 - **Lifting**: instructions are translated into bytecode that the runtime interprets.